-Cable was the leader of the league’s best rushing attack during Seattle’s run to Super Bowl XLIX in 2014 with a franchise-record 2,762 yards on the ground and saw his unit set the franchise record for rushing yards in a single game with 350 against the New York Giants.
-Cable’s line helped Lynch total a career-high 17 touchdowns and add 1,306 yards on 280 carries.
+Cable was the leader of the league's best rushing attack during Seattle's run to Super Bowl XLIX in 2014, setting a franchise-record with 2,762 yards on the ground while his unit also set the franchise record for rushing yards in a single game with 350 against the New York Giants.
+Cable's line helped Lynch total a career-high 17 touchdowns and add 1,306 yards on 280 carries.

 In 2013, the Seahawks once again ranked in the top-five in rushing, averaging 136.8 yards per game to rank fourth in the NFL.
 Cable helped Unger and Okung earn their second straight Pro Bowl nods while helping Lynch to another Pro Bowl season with 1,257 yards on 301 carries and 14 total touchdowns.
 In Seattle's Super Bowl XLVIII victory, the Seahawks rushing attack gained 135 yards on 29 carries and recorded one touchdown.

 Cable's 2012 line was led by first-team All-Pro and Pro Bowler Unger and Pro Bowler Okung, as they finished the season as the league's fourth-youngest starting offensive line.
 Seattle's rushing attack ranked third in the NFL with 2,579 yards, which was led by first-team All-Pro and Pro Bowler Lynch, who set career highs in carries (315), rushing yards (1,590), average yards per carry (5.0) and yards from scrimmage (1,786).